 Certified Copies of Business Documents

 LLC owners sometimes need, or simply want, certified copies of important documents they’ve registered with the state.
 You can order certified copies of your important LLC documents that you’ve registered with the state.
 North Carolina allows you to order certified documents online or by mail.
-Online processing is immediate and costs $12 per document plus $1 per page.
-Mailed requests take up to five days to be processed, and cost $15 per document and $1 per page.
+Online orders are processed as soon as they’re received and cost $12 per document plus $1 per page.
+Mailed requests take up to five days to be processed after receipt and cost $15 per document and $1 per page.

 North Carolina Certificate of Good Standing

 At some point your North Carolina LLC may need to prove to a bank, investors, or another state that it is up-to-date on all state filings and fees.
 This is where a Certificate of Good Standing comes in (North Carolina calls it a Certificate of Existence, but they are the same thing).
 A Certificate of Existence can be obtained online or through the mail.
-Online requests cost $12 and are filled immediately.
-Mail processing costs $15 and can take up to a week to be processed and returned.
+Online requests cost $12 and are filled as soon as they’re received.
+Mail processing costs $15 and can take up to a week to be processed once the order is received.

 Here’s how to get a North Carolina Certificate of Good Standing.

 If your LLC employees at least three full-time employees, you’ll need to budget for workers’ compensation insurance.
 However, there are some exceptions, such as independent contractors, LLC members, and full-time seasonal workers.
 Workers’ compensation insurance probably isn’t a terrible idea, especially if your LLC is engaged in business that might be hazardous, such as roofing, electrical work, or tree trimming.